The Case for Having a Bed Picnic

 Bed picnic featuring the Dishoom masala chai and chilli cheese toast.
 Photography by Rakhee Bhatt.
 All rights reserved.

-I first learned about the concept of a bed picnic from Padma Lakshmi.
-Many years ago, for the Sunday ritual section of The New York Times, the television host and author shared her weekly routine of having a bed picnic, and it altered how I viewed my “lazy” time at home.
-Essentially, Lakshmi takes a more self-care approach to this practice by first making her bed, taking a shower, and getting into a fresh pair of pajamas.
-From there, she makes a stack of sandwiches and a pot of tea—all neatly presented—to savor back in bed while watching a series.
+One of the ways I like to relax and recharge is inspired by Padma Lakshmi.
+Many years ago, for the Sunday ritual section of The New York Times, the television host and author shared her weekly routine of having what she dubbed the “bed picnic.”
+Essentially, rather than just eating in bed, Lakshmi turns the practice into a self-care ritual by first making her bed, taking a shower, and getting into a fresh pair of pajamas.
+From there, she makes a stack of sandwiches and a pot of tea — all neatly presented — to savor while watching a series.

 Lakshmi further explained her bed picnic habit a few years later on the YouTube talk show “Hot Ones,” stating, “You actually think of it as the activity, so you feel no guilt or shame.
 It’s not like ‘Oh, I was such a schlub today and I just stayed home.’
 You say, ‘No, I’m having a bed picnic.’”

-I’ve tried Lakshmi’s bed picnic in various ways and, while the food I eat tends to vary, one thing that is a constant on my tray is the masala chai in the style of Dishoom.
-The Bombay-inspired UK restaurant group holds a special place in my heart for their ability to bring together dishes cooked in Parsi, Muslim, Hindu, and Christian traditions onto one table.
+That idea has stayed with me.
+Not the exact menu, but the permission to make rest intentional.
+I’ve tried Lakshmi’s bed picnic in various ways, and while the food I eat tends to vary, one thing that is a constant on my tray is masala chai in the style of Dishoom.
+The Bombay-inspired UK restaurant group holds a special place in my heart for bringing dishes rooted in Parsi, Muslim, Hindu, and Christian traditions onto one table.
 Their self-titled recipe book, Dishoom, is a love letter to that spirit.
-While every Indian household has their own spin on chai—mine included—the Dishoom version with their aromatic profile is something that I love to savor on the weekends when I have a bit more time to dedicate toward the simmering of this restorative concoction.
+While every Indian household has its own spin on chai, mine included, the Dishoom version is one I like to make when I have time to let the ginger, cardamom, pepper, and milk slowly come together.

 Dishoom Cookbook